vintat/vintat.github.io/README.md

 ---

 # <a name="works">PORTFOLIO OF WORKS</a>
-These are particularly interesting projects that he has/had worked on:
+Since 2011, Kelv. has worked on interesting projects with selected clients:

 ## [CASE](https://www.case.org.sg/) : Non-profit Organization
 > <strong>Consulting Services:</strong>